The Terreta Spain guide for your investment in Spain in 2025

 What are the tax advantages for foreign investors?

-Spain offers an advantageous tax system, with tax reductions on capital gains after 5 years and incentives for green investments.
+Spain offers advantageous taxation, with tax reductions on capital gains after 5 years and incentives for green investments.

-How do you manage a property investment in Spain?
+How to properly manage a real estate investment in Spain?

-We recommend using a local agency or concierge service to optimize rental management and guarantee a good return.
+It is recommended to use a local agency or concierge service to optimize rental management and ensure a good return.

 Which emerging regions offer the best opportunities?

-- Murcia (7.6% gross margin) with its strong appeal for student rentals.
+– Murcia (7.6% gross return) with its strong appeal for student rentals.

-- Almeria (6.7%) for its lifestyle and attractive prices.
+– Almeria (6.7%) for its living environment and attractive prices.

-- Alicante (6.3%) thanks to its growth in tourism and the economy.
+– Alicante (6.3%) due to its tourist and economic growth.

 – Malaga for its luxury real estate market and technology hub.